AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 - Trigger relays for each AJAX mode
 - Use **Alarmo** to create virtual alarm zones
-- Sync the state of Alarmo with AJAX to reflect true armed/disarmed status
+- Sync the state of HA's Alarmo with AJAX and vice versa to reflect true Armed/Disarmed status
 - Send notifications and alerts

 ### 🔧 Alarmo Configuration